-- Pasteurized or Unpasteurized: Some cheesemakers pasteurize their milk, others do not.
+Some cheesemakers pasteurize their milk, others do not.
 In the United States, cheese made from raw milk must be aged for at least 60 days before it is sold.
-Therefore, fresh goat cheese (aged less than 60 days) sold in the US is always made from pasteurized milk.
+Therefore, fresh goat cheese (aged less than 60 days) in the U.S. is always made from pasteurized milk.

-- Acidification: Starter culture is added to the milk to change lactose (milk sugar) into lactic acid and alter the acidity level of the milk.
+Starter culture is added to the milk to change lactose (milk sugar) into lactic acid and alter the acidity level of the milk.
 This kick-starts the thickening of the milk into curds.
 Rennet is then added to further encourage curds to form.
-If you're making goat cheese at home, you can use a short-cut method without rennet and starter.
+If you're making goat cheese at home, you can use a shortcut method without rennet and starter (see recipe below).

-- Separating Curds and Whey: For very soft cheeses, like fresh goat cheese, the curds might just be wrapped in cheesecloth and hung so moisture drips out of the curds.
-For most other cheeses, the curds are cut using a knife or a tool that resembles a rake.
+For very soft cheese, like fresh goat cheese, the curds might just be wrapped in cheesecloth and hung so moisture drips out of the curds.
+For most other cheese, the curds are cut using a knife or a tool that resembles a rake.
 Cutting and pressing the curds further encourages them to expel liquid or whey.
-Soft cheeses are cut into large curds; harder cheeses are cut into tiny curds so that as much moisture drains out as possible.
+Soft cheese is cut into large curds; harder cheese is cut into tiny curds so that as much moisture drains out as possible.

-- Shaping: The curds are put into some sort of form (basket, mold, ring, etc) to form a shape.
-Fresh goat cheese comes in many different shapes such as logs, pucks, crottins, pyramids, etc..or is sold unformed in a container.
-Semi-hard or hard goat cheese is often sold in wheels.
+The curds are put into some sort of form, such as a basket, mold, or ring to form a shape.
+Fresh goat cheese comes in many different shapes, such as logs, pucks, crottins, and pyramids, or it is sold unformed in a container.
+Semihard or hard goat cheese is often sold in wheels.

 02 of 03